testingrequired/testframe/MIDDLEWARE.md

 #### setup

-Emitted when all setup middlewear has completed.
+Emitted when all setup middleware has completed.
 Payload is [setup](ANATOMY.md#setup) object.

 #### results

-Emitted when all results middlewear has completed.
+Emitted when all results middleware has completed.
 Payload is [result](ANATOMY.md#result) array.

 #### test:start